Fun Soccer Drills for 4 Year Olds

 Shooting

-Shooting is the skill of kicking the ball towards the goal.
-For kids that are four, shooting can be taught by having them kick the ball into a small goal or target.
+Shooting can be taught by having them kick the ball into a small goal or target.
 Start with a stationary ball and gradually introduce a moving ball.

 Cone Weave